Bhuvansaihari/Six_API-s/README.md

 - ✅ Creates tracking record in `job_application_tracking` table
 - ✅ Tracking record has NULL `matching_id` and `similarity_score` (manual application)
 - ✅ Uses same retry logic and error handling as webhook API
+- ✅ Handles tracking record creation failures gracefully (logs error but doesn't fail if SP succeeded)

 **Note:**
 - This endpoint is for manual applications where you directly provide `cand_id` and `requirement_id`
 - Unlike the webhook API, this does not require a similarity score or matching_id
+- Unlike the webhook API, this does not check remote preference filters
 - The tracking record will have `matching_id = NULL` and `similarity_score = NULL`
 - The unique constraint on `(cand_id, requirement_id)` prevents duplicate applications
+- If tracking record creation fails, the stored procedure execution is still considered successful

 ## 📚 API Documentation